 - General documents e.g. Requirements/Specifications (Note: it is possible to share documents from Microsoft Teams externally, but not from Teams directly... just open it in Office Online or a specific Office app first)

-- For designers with large files, OneDrive is a better choice.
+- Large files - OneDrive is a better choice.
 See: Do you know the best Source Control for Designers?

 Documents with usernames and passwords should not be stored in Microsoft Teams.
 Security is very important for everyone and every company.
 Use a password manager to store usernames and passwords.